Cgossett2022/Pewlett-Hackard-Analysis/README.md

 ## Results
 1. The first table I built was a retirement_titles table, which contained 133,776 rows.
-From this analysis, I was able to determine that there were 133,776 retirement titles in the table
+From this analysis, I was able to determine that there were 133,776 retirement titles in the table.

 ![retirement_titles](https://user-images.githubusercontent.com/111243284/195458753-334bb3e4-39fc-4244-bc25-9bca45b4604f.png)